KyrosKrane/Sanctum-LFR-Notes/README.md

 ### The Nine
+At the start of the fight, put the orange circle marker down along the side of the room.

 `/i Focus the little add when it comes out.
 Interrupt Song of Dissolution on Signe.
-If you get pushed out, run into the circle.
-If you get pulled in, run out.`
+If you get pushed out, run into the boss circle.
+If you get pulled in, run out of the boss circle.`

 `/i Four purple circles around the room -> one person soaks each.
 Swirly blue circle around you -> MOVE IN and SHARE DAMAGE with others.
 Giant purple circle around you -> run out - you're a bomb.
-Dodge the other lines and circles on the ground.`
+Dodge the other lines and puddles on the ground.`

 `/i If you get a Fragment of Destiny debuff, RUN OUT and join the other two players at the Orange Circle marker.
 Healers, WAIT to dispel until they're together.`